The Perfect Host: Plot

 John and Warwick play chess, with the prize being John's freedom; John, who is an excellent player, wins.
 Warwick lets John go as agreed but taunts him before he can leave, calling him worthless.
 John takes one of the swords on display in Warwick's living room and stabs him with it, but it proves to be a collapsible prop.
 John is knocked out and regains consciousness in Warwick's bathtub, where Warwick runs a blade across John's throat.

 John's body is left outside with the trash.
 He awakens and discovers that most of his injuries are fake; Warwick is a master of movie makeup.
-Detective Morton, who has been investigating the robbery, arrives at Warwick's door — Warwick is a police lieutenant supervising the case.
-Meanwhile, John becomes suspicious of Simone, the bank teller he conspired with, and discovers she made alternate travel arrangements out of Los Angeles that don't include him.
+Detective Morton, who has been investigating the robbery, arrives at Warwick's door; it is revealed that Warwick is a police lieutenant supervising the case.
+Meanwhile, John becomes suspicious of Simone, the bank teller he conspired with, and discovers that she made alternate travel arrangements out of Los Angeles that don't include him.
 John confronts Simone in a parking garage over her betrayal and faking illness which motivated him to rob the bank to pay for her medical treatment.
 He takes her car and the money, leaving her to be captured by the detectives.
 However, Warwick stops John from leaving and takes the money at gunpoint, leaving him with a couple thousand dollars to flee to Mexico.

 A couple of months later, Detective Morton receives mail from Mexico (implied to be from John) containing a Polaroid of Warwick and John together at a dinner party.
 Morton confronts Warwick, who dismisses it as a fake, but when Morton persists, Warwick invites Morton to a dinner party.